ajb2969/InformationRetrieval/README.md

 ## Download

-A link to where maven can be downloaded can be found below https://maven.apache.org/download.cgi
+A link to where maven can be downloaded can be found at:
+https://maven.apache.org/download.cgi